 The workshop of Carat by Duchatelet filled with more than one Mercedes-Benz 500SEL and a Rolls-Royce Silver Spur in 1983.

 The same workshop, a few years later.
-An 560SEC, 560SEL stretch, a Mercedes 600, a Rolls-Royce, a 560SEC convertible and even a Carat Albatross (mixture of a Sbarro BiTurbo Gullwing and Duchatelet designed interior) are in various stages of completion.
+An 560SEC, 560SEL stretch, a Mercedes 600, a Rolls-Royce, a 560SEC convertible and even a Carat Albatross (a Sbarro BiTurbo Gullwing which was further assembled and finished at Carat by Duchatelet including a full Carat designed interior) are in various stages of completion.

 Text: copyright Bram Corts